Before the hoplite phalanx

 The Greek hoplite phalanx

-Did you learn what you wanted to about the Greek hoplite phalanx?
+Did you learn what you wanted to about Greek soldiers and the Greek hoplite phalanx?
 Let us know in the comments!

 Learn by doing: a Greek shield